 At no time will the Contractor be permitted to operate any valves on the distribution system.
-The Municipal Works & Services Department must be called to operate valves.
+The Public Works Department must be called to operate valves.

-Contractor's Foreman or Superintendent must notify the Engineering Department and Waterworks Superintendent twenty-four (24) hours before the watermain is to be charged and later tested.
-Before the above is done, the Contractor must be certain that he has all the required test material, labor, and equipment.
+The Contractor's Foreman or Superintendent must notify the Engineering Department and Public Works Department 24 hours before the watermain is to be charged and later tested.
+Before the above is done, the Contractor must be certain that he has all the required test material, labour, and equipment.
 The Contractor must also make the required arrangement to obtain an approved water supply.

-The City of Sarnia Public Work Department shall supply and install an independent cross connection control apparatus for the filling of watermains for pressure testing, flushing and disinfection.
-As recommended practice of AWWA C651.
+The City of Sarnia Public Works Department shall supply and install an independent cross connection control apparatus for the filling of watermains for pressure testing, flushing and disinfection.
+As recommended practice of A.W.W.A.
+C651.

 Watermains must be filled using a temporary connection from a hydrant or may require supply of water and a tanker.
 Only potable water must be used, with chlorine residual consistent with the Ontario Drinking Water Standards.

-When temperature is 0°C or lower, the Contractor must construct a temporarily heated enclosure with a minimum dimension of 2.4 m square by 2.0 m high located at the point where pressure is to be introduced, and a 1.2 m square by 2.0 m high heated enclosure around hydrants and blow-offs to be used to remove air from the watermains and also to be used to flush the watermains.
+When temperature is 0°C or lower, the Contractor must construct a temporarily heated enclosure with a minimum dimension of 2.4 m square by 2.0 m high located at the point where pressure is to be introduced, and a 1.2 m square by 2.0 m high heated enclosure around hydrants and blow-offs to be used to remove air from the watermains and to be used to flush the watermains.